Danses concertantes (Stravinsky): History

-The Danses concertantes were commissioned by the Werner Janssen Orchestra of Los Angeles, and was intended not for the stage but for concert performance.
-Stravinsky nevertheless cast it in the form of an abstract ballet, composing it in Hollywood beginning in 1941.
-The score was completed on 13 January 1942, and it was published later that same year by Associate Music Publishers in New York.
-The composer conducted the first performance, with the Werner Janssen Orchestra, in Los Angeles on 8 February 1942.
-The French premiere, in February 1945 on the second of an extended series of concerts devoted to Stravinsky's work, was met by vocal protests from a group of students from Olivier Messiaen's class, including Serge Nigg and Pierre Boulez, who found Stravinsky's neoclassicism to be intolerably old-fashioned.
-Although this action has been interpreted as a championing of post-war serialism, in fact at this early date it was the exoticism and mysticism of Messiaen's music that fired the young composers' imagination, and not Schoenberg's twelve-tone technique.
+Danses concertantes was commissioned by the Werner Janssen Orchestra of Los Angeles, and was intended not for the stage but for concert performance.
+Stravinsky nevertheless cast it in the form of an abstract ballet, completing the score on 13 January 1942.
+It was published later that year by Associate Music Publishers in New York.
+Stravinsky conducted the first performance, with the Werner Janssen Orchestra, in Los Angeles on 8 February 1942.
+The French premiere, in February 1945 on the second of an extended series of concerts devoted to Stravinsky's work, was met by vocal protests from a group of students from Olivier Messiaen's class, including Serge Nigg and Pierre Boulez, who found Stravinsky's neoclassicism intolerably old-fashioned.
+Although this has been interpreted as a championing of postwar serialism, in fact it was Messiaen's music that fired the young composers' imagination, not Schoenberg's twelve-tone technique.

 Instrumentation

-Stravinsky scored the Danses concertantes for a chamber orchestra consisting of flute, oboe, clarinet, bassoon, two horns, trumpet, trombone, timpani, and a string section specified as six violins, four violas, three cellos, and two double basses.
+Danses concertantes is for a chamber orchestra consisting of flute, oboe, clarinet, bassoon, two horns, trumpet, trombone, timpani, and a string section specified as six violins, four violas, three cellos, and two double basses.